 Since its founding in 2003 by its conductor, James Jordan, the 40-voice Westminster Williamson Voices has quickly established itself as a voice of composers of our time and has been acclaimed for its creative programming and collaborations with other art forms.
 Most notable was the ensemble’s performance at The Philadelphia Cathedral of Eric Whitacre’s Leonardo Dreams of His Flying Machine with the renowned Spiral Q Puppet Theater and the premiere of James Whitbourn’s Luminosity with The ArcheDream Blacklight Dance Theater Company of Philadelphia.
 Grammophone magazine has described the Westminster Williamson Voices as an ensemble of “intimate and forceful choral artistry,” with tone that is “controlled and silken in sustained phrases as they are vibrantly sonorous in extroverted material.”
 The American Record Guide in described the ensemble as “without peer.”

 The choir has premiered more than 30 choral works, several early performances and North American premieres by noted composers Jackson Hill, Roger Ames, Blake Henson, Jaakko Mäntyjärvi, Ugis Praulins and Gerald Custer.
 The choir has premiered three major works by British composer James Whitbourn that have attracted international attention.
 In 2007, the choir performed the world premiere of the chamber version of Annelies, the first major choral setting of The Diary of Anne Frank..
 In 2008, the choir shared in a commission of Luminosity, a work for triple choir, dancers, viola solo, organ and tanpura.
-Last season, the choir premiered Whitbourn’s Requiem Canticorum.
-Recent seasons have also included performances of Mozart’s Requiem in D Minor with an orchestra composed of students from The Curtis Institute conducted by Daniel Stewart and Debussy’s Nocturnes with The Princeton Symphony Orchestra conducted by Rossen Milanov.
-Last season the ensemble also made its debut at Alice Tully Hall at Lincoln Center.
+Recent seasons have included the premiere of Whitbourn’s Requiem Canticorum and performances of Mozart’s Requiem in D Minor with an orchestra composed of students from The Curtis Institute conducted by Daniel Stewart and Debussy’s Nocturnes with The Princeton Symphony Orchestra conducted by Rossen Milanov.

 Download Westminster Williamson Voices photograph